Root Canal Therapy

-A root canal treats infection within the dental pulp.
-Dental pulp is a soft area in the center of the tooth that is surrounded by harder materials – namely dentin and enamel.
-Your tooth’s root canals run from the tip of the tooth’s root into the pulp chamber, and contain blood vessels, nerves and connective tissue.
+A root canal procedure is performed to address infection within the dental pulp, the soft area at the center of the tooth surrounded by dentin and enamel.
+The tooth's root canals contain blood vessels, nerves, and connective tissue.

-When the dental pulp becomes infected or damaged, bacteria begin to form and multiply within the chamber.
-This bacteria and decay then causes infection in the tooth.
-It can also cause an abscess, or pus-filled pocket that forms at the tip of the root.
-This infection can cause pain, swelling, tissue infection which may in turn cause bone loss, and drainage problems.
+When the dental pulp becomes infected or damaged, bacteria multiply within the chamber, leading to tooth infection and potential abscess formation.
+This infection can cause pain, swelling, tissue infection, bone loss, and drainage issues.

 Before starting the root canal treatment, your Endodontist will assess the root canal shape using X-rays and CBCT imaging.
 Once deemed suitable for root canal therapy, the area around the infected tooth is numbed with a local anesthetic.
 A small hole is then made into the biting surface of the tooth to remove decayed tissue and debris.
 After cleaning, the tooth is filled with an inert material and sealed with a temporary filling.

 Following the procedure, your Endodontist or Dentist will restore the treated tooth with a crown or permanent restorative material.
 The restoration allows normal biting, chewing, and usage of the tooth.